Wind-River/vxworks7-ros2-build/Docker/22.04/vxros2build/README.md

 Building VxWorks with Docker
 ==============================

-This Dockerfile will create a container image that is a build environment for VxWorks 7 and ROS2.
+This Dockerfile will create a container image that is a build environment for VxWorks 7 and ROS 2.

 This can be used in the following ways:
 - as an interactive development environment